Lux3n-git/luxclient/production/tradeplus.md

 TradePlus is a GUI based trading plugin used for players to trade items without dropping items and a faster way to exchange items.

-Type &l/trade &f&rwithin 5 blocks of another player to open a trade GUI.
+Type &l/trade &r&fwithin 5 blocks of another player to open a trade GUI.

 In the GUI there will be 2 sections:
   -The Left side is for your items.